elixir-cldr/cldr_routes/README.md

 >
 > Route helpers are deprecated in favor of verified routes as of Phoenix 1.7.
 Like Phoenix,
 > localization route helpers can still be generated.
 When using `mix phx.new my_app`,
-> the `MyAppWeb` module will include `use Phoenix.Router, helpers: false`.
+> the `MyAppWeb` module will include `use Phoenix.Routes, helpers: false`.
 This is also the
-> recommendation when using `MyApp.Cldr.Router`.
+> recommendation when applying `use MyApp.Cldr.Routes`.

 Manually constructing the localized helper names shown in the example above would be tedious.
 Therefore a `LocalizedHelpers` module is generated at compile-time.
 Assuming the router module is called `MyAppWeb.Router` then the full name of the localized helper module is `MyAppWeb.Router.LocalizedHelpers`.